Did you get a new ball python, and you want to know how old it is?

 The other way to tell age past adulthood is concerning their head size relative to the rest of their body.

-Much like humans’ noses and ears continue growing slightly throughout our lives, a ball python’s head will continue to grow as well.
+Much like humans’ noses and ears continue growing slightly throughout our lives, a ball python’s head will also continue to grow.

 Relative to younger adults, you’ll notice the head is larger than the others.